 Towanda is a very small borough located in the state of Pennsylvania.
 With a population of 2,812 people and two constituent neighborhoods, Towanda is the 472nd largest community in Pennsylvania.
 Towanda has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Towanda is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Towanda is a borough of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Towanda who work in office and administrative support (11.15%), management occupations (10.47%), and healthcare (9.50%).

-Compared to the rest of the country, citizens of Towanda spend much less time in their cars: on average, their commute to work is only 18.56 minutes.
+Compared to the rest of the country, citizens of Towanda spend much less time in their cars: on average, their commute to work is only 18.85 minutes.
 This also means that noise and pollution levels in the borough are less than they would otherwise be.

-The education level of Towanda citizens is substantially higher than the typical US community, as 31.52% of adults in Towanda have at least a bachelor's degree.
+The education level of Towanda citizens is substantially higher than the typical US community, as 31.42% of adults in Towanda have at least a bachelor's degree.

 The people who call Towanda home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Towanda residents report their race to be White, followed by Asian.
-Important ancestries of people in Towanda include Irish, English, Italian, and Polish.
+Important ancestries of people in Towanda include Irish, English, Italian, and Dutch.